with Marcia Epstein, LMSW

 https://marciaepstein.biz/counseling-services/counseling-services-grief/

 Our Lawrence, KS based support group has a lending library of books about suicide grief.
 You are welcome to ask for suggestions, or if you’re in the Lawrence, KS area, to arrange to borrow books.
-One of the books is No Time To Say Goodbye by Carla Fine.
-This is still one that is particularly helpful to people whose spouse/partner died by suicide.
-Another is My Son, My Son, by Iris Bolton.
-This is the one that is particularly helpful after the suicide death of a child of any age.
-And it’s the first book specifically addressing suicide grief.
+Two of the books particularly helpful to people whose spouse/partner died by suicide are No Time To Say Goodbye by Carla Fine and Figuring Shit Out by Amy Biancolli.
+Two of the books particularly helpful to people with children who died by suicide are My Son, My Son, by Iris Bolton and I Keep Trying To Catch His Eye by Ivan Maisel.
+My Son, My Son was the first book specifically addressing suicide grief.

 Additional resources for and about survivors of suicide loss: